mendix/docs/content/en/docs/developerportal/collaborate/general-settings/_index.md

 ## 6 Stories {#stories}

-Click the **Stories** tab to select the stories & planning tool to be used by your app.
-By default Mendix Stories are enabled for your app.
+On the **Stories** tab, you can select the stories & planning tool for the app.
+Once you select, everyone in your team can use the same stories & planning tool for this app.
+Mendix Stories is selected by default.

-**More info coming soon!**

-{{< figure src="/attachments/developerportal/collaborate/general-settings/cloudsettings.png"   width="800"  >}}

 ## 7 Managing Webhooks {#webhooks}